riyasavant/kickstarter-voting/README.md

 4. `cd ethereum`
 5. Compile the contract: `node compile.js`
 6. Replace your recovery phrase and Infura endpoint in `ethereum/deploy.js` file
-7. Deploy the contract: `node deploy.js` and store the deployed contract address
+7. Deploy the contract: `node deploy.js` and store the deployed contract address in `ethereum/factory.js`
-8. Add the address to `ethereum/factory.js` file
-9. Run the project using `npm run dev`
+8. Run the project using `npm run dev`

 ### Testing
-To test the application using various accounts, create different accounts on Rinkeby Test Network and follow the same links in order to get faucets.
-Once done, switch to different accounts in order to replicate different users.
+To test the application using various accounts
+1. Create different accounts on Rinkeby Test Network under the same recovery phrase
+2. Follow the same links in order to get faucets
+3. Switch to different accounts in order to replicate different users

+## Local testing using Mocha
+Run `npm run test` to test the contract using Mocha